2017 Fantasy Football Mock Draft: 4-Round Simulation with Notable Picks

 Chicago Bears running back Jordan Howard got off the board too late in this mock, as he was selected 19th overall.

-On paper, the Bears offense looks like it might struggle, especially with the loss of No. 1 wide receiver Cameron Meredith for the season after he suffered a torn ACL and slightly torn MCL in a preseason game.
+On paper, the Bears offense looks like it might struggle, especially with the loss of No. 1 wide receiver Cameron Meredith for the campaign after he suffered a torn ACL and slightly torn MCL in a preseason game.

 However, Howard was one of the league's most efficient backs last season, averaging 5.2 yards per carry en route to accruing 1,313 rushing yards and six touchdowns.
-Those are impressive numbers considering that he didn't play in the season opener and only carried the ball 12 times in Weeks 2 and 3.
+Those are impressive numbers considering he didn't play in the season opener and only carried the ball 12 times in Weeks 2 and 3.

-Howard isn't a huge threat in the pass game (he only caught 29 of 50 passes thrown his way last year), but he can still accumulate a few extra points in point-per-reception leagues.
-It's not out of the question that Howard becomes the third-best fantasy producer at running back this year.
+Howard isn't a huge threat in the pass game (he only caught 29 of 50 passes thrown his way last year), but he can still accumulate a few extra points in points-per-reception leagues.
+It's not out of the question Howard becomes the third-best fantasy producer at running back this year.

 25. Washington Redskins WR Terrelle Pryor